 The Roman Republic (Latin: Res Publica Romana) was the period of the ancient Roman civilization when the government operated as a republic.
 It began with the overthrow of the Roman monarchy, traditionally dated around 509 BC, and its replacement by a government headed by two consuls, elected annually by the citizens and advised by a senate.
 A complex constitution gradually developed, centered on the principles of a separation of powers and checks and balances.

-- 2,064,674 all-time users
+- 3,134,629 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - Green for Go: The Rise in Veganism and Changes in Consumer Consciousness

 - 17 Great Examples of Effective Leadership and Strategy

 - What Is Social Marketing?
 And How Does It Work?

 - The New Queen of Jewellery: An Interview With Alyssa Smith

 - 3 Reasons You Should Buy Gold (And 3 Reasons You Shouldn't)

 - Grant Cardone Shares His Principles for Life & Success (Exclusive Interview)

 - 10 Popular Tools for Building Websites Online September 9, 2019